GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### The more varieties of different kinds of notations are still useful — don’t only read the people who code like you.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts